 Mesothelioma is a type of cancer.
 Like other types of cancers, it begins as a tumor in one area of the body that metastasizes, or grows, reaching other areas of the body.
 As mesothelioma grows and moves through a patient’s body, it becomes more difficult to treat, and the patient’s life expectancy and treatment options become more and more limited.
-Because of this, it is critical to a patient’s survival that their mesothelioma is detected at an early stage and that they receive treatment as soon as possible.
-In order to detect and treat mesothelioma, it is important to know how it develops through the four stages of mesothelioma.
+Because of this, it is critical to a patient’s survival that the cancer is detected at an early stage and that they receive treatment as soon as possible.
+In order to detect and treat the cancer, it is important to know how it develops through the four stages of mesothelioma.

 Mesothelioma Progresses Through Four Stages

 - Stage One.
 In this stage, the cancer is contained in one area of the body, such as the pleura or the peritoneum.
 In this stage, it is possible for the cancer to be removed and the patient to be cured.
 However, mesothelioma is not often caught at this stage because its symptoms can easily be mistaken for another condition, such as pneumonia.

 - Stage Two.
 By stage two, the mesothelioma has spread past its original point and may have reached nearby lymph nodes, but it is still largely contained to one area of the body.
 In stage two, aggressive treatment is still an option for most patients.